Frohnhofen: Municipality’s name

 Frohnhofen’s name refers to a lordly estate (Herrenhof or Fronhof in German) that during the Middle Ages stood somewhere in the middle of the village.
 The word fron meant “belonging to the lord”.
-This word element still appears in German in Frondienst (compulsory labour, originally for a lord) and Fronleichnam (literally “dead body belonging to the Lord”, and thus meaning “Corpus Christi”); the word Fron by itself even still exists, although now it is a noun meaning “drudgery”.
+This word element still appears in German in Frondienst (compulsory labour, originally for a lord) and Fronleichnam (literally “dead body belonging to the Lord”, and thus meaning "Corpus Christi"); the word Fron by itself even still exists, although now it is a noun meaning "drudgery".
 Frohnhofen had its first documented mention in 1387, which called it Frunhoven.
 Since then, the village has borne the following names, among others: Fronhoff (1437), Fronhoiven (1541), Fronhofen (1564), Fronhoffen (1610).

 Religion

-“The Kohlbach valley’s religious centre is the venerable parish church which, standing on an hill jutting into the Kohlbach valley, dominates Altenkirchen’s appearance.”
+"The Kohlbach valley’s religious centre is the venerable parish church which, standing on an hill jutting into the Kohlbach valley, dominates Altenkirchen’s appearance."
 This one sentence, which appears in Walter Nikolaus’s and Dieter Zenglein’s pictorial history of the Kohlbach valley might well be held to frame the local ecclesiastical history, which largely corresponds with the circumstances in Altenkirchen.
 From the Middle Ages, Frohnhofen’s inhabitants belonged to the Church of Altenkirchen, and this is also so today.
 Over many centuries, Frohnhofen’s dead were also buried at the graveyard in Altenkirchen.
 Only in 1832 did the village get its own graveyard, and in 1988 also a mortuary.
 In 1556, Elector Palatine Ottheinrich introduced the Reformation according to Martin Luther’s teachings, whereafter Ottheinrich’s successor, Elector Palatine Friedrich III decreed the stricter, Reformed version of Protestantism, Calvinism, as outlined by the 1563 Heidelberg Catechism, and until the end of the Thirty Years' War, under the principle of cuius regio, eius religio, all his subjects had to adopt that faith.
 Only after the Thirty Years' War ended in 1648 were the people once again allowed to adopt the Catholic or Lutheran faith.
-With the arrival of new settlers who had come to repopulate villages emptied of people by the Thirty Years' War, and with the promotion of Catholicism by the French during King Louis XIV’s wars of conquest, the Catholic share of local villages’ populations began to rise.
-While the share of Lutherans grew too, their differences with the Calvin Protestant denominations were swept aside with the 1818 Palatine Union, which united the two churches.
+With the arrival of new settlers who had come to repopulate villages emptied of people by the Thirty Years' War, and with the promotion of Catholicism by the French during Louis XIV’s wars of conquest, the proportion of Catholics in the local villages’ populations began to rise.
+While the proportion of Lutherans also grew, their differences with the Calvin Protestant denominations were swept aside with the 1818 Palatine Union, which united the two churches.
 Even today, the greater part of the population follows the Evangelical faith.
 Roughly 5% of the population is Catholic.
 Smaller still is the share of the population who adhere to non-Christian faiths, or none at all.